yubik-studio/yubik-studio.github.io/README.md

 My core skills are in applied science, but my core values are in rational inquiry and respect for evidence and logic.
 I'm open to any kind of project that puts these to good use.

 ### Help us develop our Art of War strategy workshops
  [Drawing Legs on a Snake](https://drawinglegsonasnake.substack.com) is looking for "beta participants" to help us in developing our strategy workshops.
 Our goal is to help people set up their own discussion groups and contribute to the larger project (an open source model).
-However, each business [has its own way of connecting Sun Tzu's world with its own](https://open.substack.com/pub/drawinglegsonasnake/p/sun-tzu-chapter-one-laying-plans).
+However, each business has its own way of [connecting Sun Tzu's world with its own](https://open.substack.com/pub/drawinglegsonasnake/p/sun-tzu-chapter-one-laying-plans).
 We'd like to learn more about these.
 Please [contact me](mailto:andrew@yubik.com) for details.

 -----
 ## Andrew Milne Online Resume

 My advice is always based on practical experience.
 Technology changes, but the people who create technology are surprisingly constant.
 Somewhere in this long collection of projects and accomplishments you may find something that resonates with your current needs.

+My thinking about creative teams and their management appears in **[Strategic Research and Development](https://open.substack.com/pub/yubik/p/strategic-research-and-development).**  There are many parallels between art and science, especially around the issue of intellectual property and who controls it.

 ## EXPERIENCE